Internal Funding Opportunities

 - English Undergraduate Research Awards: Awards between $500 - 1,000 for English majors and minors whose ongoing scholarly or creative work requires travel or short-term residence outside of Rochester.

 - Undergraduate Political Science Research Fund: Maximum grant of $500 to assist political science majors conducting research projects.

 - The Richard and Nancy Fenno Summer Fellowships: A summer stipend of $3,000 will be offered for students engaging in activities broadly related to politics and policy; preference is given to students pursuing experiences in the United States, whether at the federal, state, or local levels.
 Current sophomores and juniors are eligible to apply.

 If you are in search of a paid research position, use the links below to help begin your search:

 - JobLink - University of Rochester's on-campus student employment job board

-- Handshake - internships and networking/connections on- and off-campus, though not all postings may be paid opportunities
+- Handshake - Internships and networking/connections on- and off-campus, though not all postings are paid opportunities

 - Summer research page - Links to searchable databases and a selection of competitive, structured research opportunities

 - Department of History HOUR program - Apply to assist members of the history faculty who would like help on their research projects; compensation can be an hourly assistantship wage or credit for HIS 395.